jeju5/management/cs/aws/aws_developer.md

   * CloudFormation template describes endstate of infrastructure you want to provision.
   * You upload template to CloudFormation using S3
   * Resulting resource is called "CloudFormation Stack".
+  * If deployment fails (part of deployment), it rolls back the entire stack.
   * CloudFormation Template (sections)
-    1. Parameters: input custom values (ex: env type)
+    * Parameters: input custom values (ex: env type)
-    2. Conditions: value based on condition (ex: create some resources based on input)
+    * Conditions: value based on condition (ex: create some resources based on input)
-    3. Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation)
+    * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation)
-    4. Mappings: custom mappings (ex: use different AMI for different regions; AMI is an amazon VM image)
+    * Mappings: custom mappings (ex: use different AMI for different regions; AMI is an amazon VM image)
-    5. Transforms: reference code in S3 (ex: include template code snippet from outside into this template. use S3)
+    * Transforms: reference code in S3 (ex: include template code snippet from outside into this template. use S3)
+    * Outputs: declare output values that you can import into different stacks.
   * AWS SAM (Serverless Application Model)
     * SAM is an extension for CloudFormation to deploy serverless apps
     * SAM CLI commands
       * sam package: package up your deployment packages and upload it to S3
+        ```
+        sam package --template-file ./cloudFormationTemplate.yml --output-template-file samTemplate.yml --s3-bucket bucketname
+        ```
-    * sam deploy: deploy serverless app with package you created with sam package. (deploys with CloudFormation)
+      * sam deploy: deploy serverless app with package you created with sam package. (deploys with CloudFormation
+        ```
+        sam deploy --template-file ./samTemplate.yml --stack-name serverlessStack --capabilities CAPABILITY_IAM

+        # capabilities: CAPABILITY_IAM grants permission for sam agent to create/deploy this app.
+        ```
+      * you still need CloudFormationTemplate (AWSTemplateFormat), and you put AWS::Serverless::Function as Resources Type;
+        ```
+        Resources:
+         Type: AWS::CloudFormation::Stack
+        ```
+  * CloudFormation Nested Stacks
+    * Nested Stacks allow re-use of CloudFormation code.
+    * Allows you to reuse pieces of CloudFormation code in multiple templates, for common use cases like provisioning a load balancer or web server?
+    * in CloudFormationTemplate, specify Type as follows
+      ```
+      Resources:
+       Type: AWS::CloudFormation::Stack
+      ```